szaialt/kbang1/readme.en.txt

 SWIFT CODE: HUSTHUHB
 Message: 16266058

-Your contribution needs to be 1000 Ft or more.
+Your contribution needs to be 1000 Ft (HUF) or more, that's minimum 4 Euros or US $-s.

 Have a good time!